Malden, Missouri

 Malden is a city in the northeast corner of Dunklin County, Missouri, United States, located near the intersection of Missouri Route 25 and U.S. Route 62.
-The population was 4,277 at the 2010 census.
+The population was 3,706 at the 2020 census.
 Malden is within Missouri's 8th congressional district.

 History

 Malden was platted in 1877 by a railroad official.
 Some say the community has the name of Colonel T. H. Mauldin, a county judge, while others believe the name is a transfer from Malden, Massachusetts.
 A post office called Malden has been in operation since 1877.

+On February 24, 2018, an EF2 Tornado tracked around 40 miles from Kobel, Arkansas, before slamming into the bottom of Malden (Spoonerville) right before the end of its path, then moving into the corner of the downtown area before dissipating a quarter mile away from the 4-way division between Malden, Bernie, Clarkton, and Risco, it injured 5 people (4 in Malden, 1 in Kobel, Arkansas), and killed 1 person (1 in Kobel, Arkansas).
+It caused EF2 level damage, peaking at 115MPH at certain parts of Spoonerville and Downtown, hitting downtown's rundown Dixie: Auto Sales at near-EF2 strength and imploding mobile homes at EF2 strength in Spoonerville.
+It is the only tornado to ever strike Malden, Missouri ever since records began documentation, also by default making it the strongest to ever strike Malden and the most recent tornado to ever strike Malden as well.

 Geography

 Malden is located in the Missouri Bootheel and the New Madrid Seismic Zone, approximately 23 mi west of New Madrid and the Mississippi River meander around the Kentucky Bend.

 Malden is located along the Crowley's Ridge Parkway.

 According to the United States Census Bureau, the city has a total area of 7.53 sqmi, all land.

 Demographics

 As of 2000 the median income for a household in the city was $22,910, and the median income for a family was $27,819.
 Males had a median income of $30,671 versus $16,920 for females.
 The per capita income for the city was $12,475.
 About 22.9% of families and 27.8% of the population were below the poverty line, including 37.4% of those under age 18 and 25.7% of those age 65 or over.